andreterceiro/dio-claro-spring--nosql-studies/README.md

 # But remember, you can't access the entire group of information.
 The next command WILL NOT WORK:
 hmget person

+# You can specifyto the key-value be valid
+set user:name "Lula Molusco" EX 10

+# In this command the key will be expired in 10 seconds

+# You can also verify if exists a key-value pair this way
+exists user:name

+# The return:
+# 1 - exists
+# 0 - do not exists

+# One comment: the commands are case insensitive, the commands "exists" and "EXISTS" work and are the same
 ```